supermsa/EXPLORATORY-DATA-ANALYSIS-ON-SPOTIFY-2023-DATASET/README.md

 ### Top 10 Artists by Total Streams

 ![Screen Shot 2024-11-06 at 2 39 16 PM](https://github.com/user-attachments/assets/da03db3d-7261-45cb-bd7e-ab1fe906f650)
 > <p align="justify"> The graph displays the total streams for the top 10 artists, ranked in descending order.
 The artists are listed along the x-axis, and their respective total streams are represented by the height of the bars on the y-axis.
-The bars are color-coded, with a gradient from blue to red, likely indicating a ranking or classification of the artists. </p>
+The Weeknd leads with the highest number of streams, followed closely by Taylor Swift and Ed Sheeran.
+Harry Styles, Bad Bunny, Olivia Rodrigo, Eminem, Bruno Mars, Arctic Monkeys, and Imagine Dragons round out the top 10 artists. </p>
 ##### Syntax:
 ```ruby
 # Top 10 songs by streams